thuml/Large-Time-Series-Model/README.md

 bash ./scripts/anomaly_detection/UCR.sh
 ```

-We provide the option for Direct Multi-Step (DMS) and Iterated Multi-Step (IMS) generation in each task through the argument `--use_ims`.
+We also provide detailed README files for each task in folder ```./scripts/```.

 ## Approach

 ### Pre-training and Adaptation

-To facilitate pre-training on heterogeneous time series, we propose **single-series sequence (S3)**, reserving series variations with the unified context length.
-For diverse tasks, we convert forecasting, imputation, and anomaly detection into a **unified generative task**.
+To pre-train on heterogeneous time series, we propose **single-series sequence (S3)**, reserving series variations with the unified context length.
+Further, we convert forecasting, imputation, and anomaly detection into a **unified generative task**.

 <p align="center">
 <img src="./figures/pretrain_adaptation.png" align=center />